omkar-vitb/Mess-Management-System-Java/README.md

 **1. Database Configuration**
 * Open MySQL Workbench.
-* Copy the contents of `database.sql` and execute the script to build the `MessManagementDB` and the `students` table.
+* Navigate to the `database/` folder, copy the contents of `database.sql`, and execute the script to build the `MessManagementDB` and the `students` table.

 **2. Java Configuration**
-* one can clone this repository to your local machine.
+* Clone this repository to your local machine.
-* Open `DBConnection.java` and replace the password string with your actual MySQL root password.
+* Navigate to the `src/` folder and open `DBConnection.java`.
+Replace the password string with your actual MySQL root password.
-* Ensure the `lib/mysql-connector-j.jar` file is added to your project's build path/referenced libraries.
+* Ensure the `lib/mysql-connector-j-26.7.0.jar` file is added to your IDE's referenced libraries.

 **3. Running the Application**
-* Run `MessManagement.java` to open the interactive Admin Terminal.
+* Run the `MessManagement.java` file (located in `src/`) to open the interactive Admin Terminal.
-* Run `EnrolledStudentUI.java` to open the live graphical dashboard.
+* Run the `EnrolledStudentUI.java` file (located in `src/`) to open the live graphical dashboard.